-Data caching, including the new smart indexing and caching (formerly Varada), functions like all other data transfer in SEP.
+Data caching, including the new Starburst Warp Speed (formerly Varada), functions like all other data transfer in SEP.
 That means all source data and cached data remains within your systems.

 Worker nodes with activated caching run under your control, for example in your cloud provider or your data center, like any other workers.
 The used ephemeral disks are built into machines as a storage space, and store cached data and indexes for the purpose of improving performance of SEP.

-You can configure SEP to use encryption (TLS) for all data in transit and at rest.
+You can configure SEP to use encryption (TLS) for all data in transit.
 The connections include client tool connections to SEP, cluster internal communication, and access to the configured data sources.
 No data is stored in SEP.
 The desired configuration must be implemented and managed by you.
 SEP supports the latest TLS certificate standards, and falls back to the set of ciphers supported by the underlying JVM.
 You can configure custom cipher support as required.

 Starburst follows a quarterly release process for the LTS (Long Term Support) version and we patch these LTS versions regularly.
 These patches include security and bug fixes, and each patch release is assessed and reviewed by a core review board prior to the work being executed.